toolleeo/awesome-cli-apps-in-a-csv/README.md

 Personal ledger trackers, currency converters, and tools to manage and track cryptocurrencies.

 * [abandon](https://github.com/hrj/abandon) - A text based, double-entry accounting system inspired by Ledger with infinite precision arithmetic.
 Made in Java.
 Includes a GUI.
+* [beancount](https://beancount.github.io/) - Double-entry bookkeeping computer language that lets you define financial transaction records in a text file, read them in memory, generate a variety of reports from them, and provides a web interface.
 * [bits](https://github.com/jtraub91/bits) - CLI tool and pure Python library for Bitcoin.
 * [budget-cli](https://www.joshcanhelp.com/budget-cli/) - Import, de-dupe, categorize, and report on financial transactions.
 * [cash-cli](https://github.com/xxczaki/cash-cli) - Convert Currency Rates.